SergeDmi/CytosimPy-article/paper.md

-and a force derivative matrix df/dx,
+and a force derivative matrix $\partial f/\partial x$ ,

 stored in an instance of the class Meca.
-Object mechanics, and mechanical interactions between objects will add elements to *f*
+Object mechanics, and mechanical interactions between objects will add elements to *f* and $\partial f/\partial x$ through accessory functions implemented in the class Meca.

-and

- $\partial f/\partial x$ through accessory functions implemented in the class Meca.
 Collections of objects are stored in instances of the class *ObjectSet*.
 For instance, *Simul::fibers* is an *ObjectSet* containing all the fibers being simulated.

 ## PyCytosim